ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 	</head>

 <p class="tip">
-    You can preview themes in the Code Snippet sample that is added to the <code>samples</code> folder of each CKEditor build that includes the plugin.
+    You can preview themes in the <a href="http://sdk.ckeditor.com/samples/codesnippet.html">"Inserting Code Snippets" sample</a>.
 You can also browse them on the <a href="http://highlightjs.org/static/test.html">highlight.js demo page</a>.
 </p>

 ### Target Page